PayString/paystring-documentation/docs/metrics.md

 By default, a PayID server will push metrics every 15 seconds to the configured pushgateway.
 To change this frequency, set the `PUSH_METRICS_INTERVAL` value.
 For example, to push every 5 minutes (300 seconds), set `PUSH_METRICS_INTERVAL=300`.
 This value must be a positive number.

-As mentioned above, you can also explicitly set `PUSH_GATEWAY_URL=https://push00.mon.payid.tech` to push the metrics from your PayID server to Xpring.
+As mentioned above, you can also explicitly set `PUSH_GATEWAY_URL=https://push00.mon.payid.tech` to push the metrics from your PayID server to RippleX.

 ## Visualize metrics with Prometheus and Grafana